smacpherson64/render-propper/README.md

 renderProps(renderer: Function, logic: Function);
 ```

-The main logic for creating render props.
+renderProp is curried which makes it useful to create render prop and render prop generator functions:
+- Passing both parameters, renderer and logic functions, creates a render prop function
+- Passing one parameters, renderer function, creates a render prop generator function that can generate any of render prop functions with different logic.

-The function is curried (childrenRenderProps is an example of this) and can be used to generate renderProps functions:
+(childrenRenderProps is an example of a render prop generator function).

 ```tsx
     // Non-functional example for demonstration purposes: